ssfrr/fdb_workshop/Day 3/README.md

 * 1 Computer with Arduino IDE installed
 * 1 Speaker with in-line 10uF capacitor for DC blocking

+A selection of sensors should be available for the students to swap around.
+The sensors should be set up as voltage dividers, i.e. if it is a simple resistive sensor, then you'll need to add an extra resistor to form the other half of the divider.

 ### A Simple Fixed Oscillator

 First walk the students through the basic parts of the program in